JBongars/docker-tools/README.md

 - Installation of Docker
 - Signed in to your AWS account on your local machine (if you are using AWS)

+## Windows
+- Cygwin installed and added to PATH
+- winpty (cygwin version)

 ### Pros:

 - Simplifies the process of setting up and configuring Docker containers as developer environments.